TL;DR

 The Critical PMI Distinction: Acute vs. Chronic

 It is vital to understand a core principle of the UK PMI market: standard policies are designed to cover acute conditions.
-An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.

 PMI does not typically cover chronic conditions—illnesses that are long-lasting and have no known cure, such as diabetes or asthma.
 It also excludes pre-existing conditions you had before your policy began.
 This is why securing PMI before a problem becomes chronic is absolutely essential.
 You are insuring against future, unforeseen acute health issues.